mccurcio/mccurcio.github.io/_posts/data_science/2022-07-06-journalism-ds.md

 >**Summary**: This article outlines steps and questions for a beginner Data Scientist to ask when putting a Exploratory Data Analysis together.
 The article highlights suggested areas of research that a new data scientist should be mindful of.

-After having been a scientist and biochemist for 15 years, I felt the passion to learn and grow into the field of Data Sceince.
+After being a scientist and biochemist for 15 years, I felt the desire and passion for learning the field of Data Science.
+Growing mammalian cells, purifying proteins for vaccines and therapeutics, and working in biotech allowed me to learn statistical ideas such as factorial analysis and Design of Experiments, to name a few areas.
 My past use and love of statistics made the transition an easy and logical step.
-Growing mammalian cells and bacteria and producing proteins for vaccines and therapuetics gave me the desire to learn factorial analysis and Design of Experiments to name a few areas.

 Over the last several years, I have been using several on-line teaching sites to teach myself Data Science and increase my skills in Python, R, and SQL.
-Among the beneifts of a group of sites is having a community to tie into.
-I have found it helpful but I was talking to a journalist teaching herself Data Science.
-In our conversation, several questions came up:
+Among the benefits of several on-line groups is building community and networking.
+I have found it helpful.

+A journalist (who was teaching herself Data Science) I met on a learning platform started discussing the field.
+Her background was not statistics, so she asked several questions about Exploratory Data Analysis.
+The next several articles are offshoots from these conversations on Data Science.

+To start, several questions were:

 - Why is Exploratory Data Analysis (EDA) so important?
 - What should I be looking for?